KiiPlatform/Kii2DPlatformer/Assets/Readme.txt

   b) Edit file Assets/Plugins/KiiConfig.txt and add your keys there
   c) Replace those keys in file KiiAutoInitialize.cs in the Kii.Initialize() method directly
+Important: options a) and b) will only work in Editor mode.
+If you want to initialize Kii when building for a specific platform you'll have to use c).
+If you're bulding for Android make sure the Stripping level in your project settings is set to "Disabled" and that the Internet setting is set to "Require" (not "Auto").

 Want more info?
 ---------------